ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 ### The Data Warehouse - Connecting to Snowflake

 - [ ] Login with the credentials that your manager created following the instructions at https://about.gitlab.com/handbook/business-ops/data-team/platform/#warehouse-access.
-Please note that currently Snowflake is accessed through Okta (your manager already created access for you, check with your manage if you are unsure).
+Please note that currently Snowflake is accessed through Okta (your manager already created access for you, check with him/her if you are unsure).
 - [ ] Snowflake has a Web UI for querying the data warehouse that can be found under [Worksheets](https://gitlab.snowflakecomputing.com/console#/internal/worksheet).
 Familiarize yourself with it.
 Update your role, warehouse, and database to the same info you're instructed to put in your dbt profile (Ask your manager if this is confusing or check out [roles.yml](https://gitlab.com/gitlab-data/analytics/blob/master/load/snowflake/roles.yml) to see which roles, warehouses, and databases you've been assigned).
 The schema does not matter because your query will reference the schema.
 - [ ] Run `alter user "your_user" set default_role = "your_role";` to set the UI default Role to your appropriate role instead of `PUBLIC`.
 (E.g. `alter user "KDIETZ" set default_role = "KDIETZ";`)
 - [ ] You can test your Snowflake connection in the UI by first running selecting which warehouse to use (e.g. `use warehouse ANALYST_XS;`), clicking the "play" button, and then querying a database you have access to (e.g. `select * from "PROD"."COMMON"."DIM_CRM_PERSON" limit 10;`)
 - [ ] We STRONGLY recommend using the UI, but if you must download a SQL development tool, you will need one that is compatible with Snowflake, such as [SQLWorkbench/J](http://sql-workbench.net) or [DataGrip](https://www.jetbrains.com/datagrip/).
 If you're interested in DataGrip, follow the [instructions to get a JetBrains license in the handbook](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains).
 If using DataGrip, you may need to download the [Driver](https://docs.snowflake.net/manuals/user-guide/jdbc-download.html#downloading-the-driver).
 This template may be useful as you're configuring the DataGrip connection to Snowflake `jdbc:snowflake://{account:param}.snowflakecomputing.com/?{password}[&db={Database:param}][&warehouse={Warehouse:param}][&role={Role:param}]` We recommend not setting your schema, so you can select from the many options.
-[This](https://community.snowflake.com/s/article/How-To-Connect-to-Snowflake-from-JetBrains-DataGrip-using-OAuth) a good link how to setup Data Grip and Snowflake with SSO (OKTA) login.
+[This](https://community.snowflake.com/s/article/How-To-Connect-to-Snowflake-from-JetBrains-DataGrip-using-OAuth) is a good link how to setup Data Grip and Snowflake with SSO (OKTA) login.

 ### Snowflake SQL